Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Radical Anti-Environmentalism.md

+Idea: Might be part of a larger series of posts

 I am not against measures to prevent climate change, nor am I against sustainability in the short term.
 But from many ethical systems, and from self-interest, it is better than, if not obligatory, to eventually dismantle the environment once technology has progressed far enough.
 I will show that from all self-interest views (pleasure-hedonic, desire satisfaction and most objective list theories) aswell as self-interest aggregation under contractarian and deontological approaches, aswell as most reasonable utilitarian rules, all imply radical anti-environmentalism.